puppetlabs/puppet-docs/source/puppet/4.2/reference/index.md

 * Puppet uses its own configuration language, which is documented in this reference's language section.
 You can start with:
     * The [Language Summary](./lang_summary.html), which gives an overview and some context for the language.
     * The [Visual Index](./lang_visual_index.html), which can help you find docs for syntax when you know what it looks like but don't know what it's called.
-    * [Language Changes Since Puppet 3][], if you're experienced with Puppet and want to focus on new and changed features.
+    * [Updating 3.x manifests for Puppet 4.x][], if you're experienced with Puppet and want to focus on new and changed features.
 * The [Modules Fundamentals](./modules_fundamentals.html) guide explains how to organize Puppet manifests, install pre-built modules from the Puppet Forge, and share your own modules.